ganesh250684/nb2pdf/USER_GUIDE.md

 ### ✅ DO:
 - **Save your notebook** (Ctrl+S) before running nb2pdf - unsaved changes won't be included
-- Use descriptive output names: `Assignment1_RollNumber.pdf`
+- Use descriptive output names: `Assignment1_YourID.pdf`
 - Test on a small notebook first
-- Keep `student_info.json` updated with your current assignment details
+- Keep `student_info.json` updated with your current project details
 - Make sure all required libraries (pandas, numpy, etc.) are installed

 ### ❌ DON'T: